 Popular Drugs And Addiction In Greece

-As of 2019 the two primary drugs in Greece are heroin and marijuana, a pattern held on from ancient times.
-The early 2000s saw a growth in the problem of heroin use up until 2008, where the amount of problematic use in the country peaked.
-The fall has been slow, heroin still making up for 55% of the adults seeking help with their drug issues.
-Marijuana comes in second at 27% for adults seeking help in special programs.
+As of 2019, the 2 primary drugs in Greece are Heroin and Marijuana.
+The early 2000s saw a growth in the problem of Heroin use up until 2008, when the amount of problematic use in the country peaked.
+The fall has been slow, with Heroin still the drug of abuse for 55% of the adults seeking help with their drug issues.
+Marijuana comes in second; it is the reason why 27% for adults seek help in special programs.

 Dealers in Greece are lowering their prices to keep people hooked while also lowering drug quality.
-Overdoses linked to poorly cut drug supplies have risen as a symptom of maintaining a dependent customer base.
-Poorer drug dependent Grecians may also run into issues with shisha, a cheap crystal meth-like drug.
-In the mid 2000s the drug cost only a euro or 2 for a hit, which led to an explosion in popularity.
-This led to an increase in drug use in the homeless population, homeless pregnancies, and overdoses in the homeless communities throughout Greece.
+Overdoses linked to poorly cut drug supplies have risen.
+Poorer drug dependent Greeks may also run into issues with Shisha, a cheap and Crystal Meth-like drug.
+In the mid 2000s, the drug cost only a euro or 2 for a hit; this led to an explosion in popularity.
+Drug use increased in the homeless population, as did homeless pregnancies and overdoses in the homeless communities throughout Greece.

 Addressing Addiction In Greece

-The rise in drug use through the early 2000s received harsh treatments from the Greek government.
+The rise in drug use through the early 2000s resulted in harsh responses from the Greek government.
 While also dealing with a severe recession, the government started cutting social programs aimed at reducing addiction in the homeless population.
-These austerity measures, while intended to help the economy, end up costing more in the long term than they save in the short term.
-Some estimates find investments in anti-addiction programs to return 6 times the value of the cost.
-For every euro put into programs addressing issues like heroin and shisha use, the country avoids spending 6 more on police and healthcare costs.
+These austerity measures, while intended to help the economy, generally end up costing more in the long term than they save in the short term.
+Some estimates find investments in anti-addiction programs return as much as 6 times the value of their cost.
+For every euro put into programs addressing issues like Heroin and Shisha use, the country avoids spending 6 more on police and healthcare costs.